A group of people pose for a photograph outside.

 Anne Mark

-Représentant du NSC - CDF
+NSC Representative & Advisor - CDF

 Anne est la directrice des programmes de la Fondation Catherine Donnelly.
 Elle est passionnée par la recherche de moyens permettant aux éducateurs d'adultes et aux organisateurs communautaires de construire un mouvement de changement social et environnemental dans nos nombreuses régions géographiques.
 Elle a plus de 20 ans d'expérience dans le domaine des organisations à but non lucratif et considère que la philanthropie a la responsabilité de catalyser le changement.